Bullying, Workplace Harassment and Sexual Harassment

 Specific Target Groups:

-If children are seen as different, and a supportive setting is not there, they may be at a higher risk of being bullied.
+Children can be seen as different from their peers.
+A supportive setting may not be there.
+They can be at a higher risk of being bullied.
 The groups can include:

 Information about the three kinds of bullying: physical, verbal and social.
-Children with disabilities are sometimes more likely to be bullied than children without disabilities.
+Children with disabilities are sometimes more often bullied than children without disabilities.

 How to Respond to Incidents of Racism, Bullying and Hate in Schools